grimoirelab/use_cases/README.md

 * [Setting up a dashboard for some repositories from The Document Foundation](documentfoundation/README.md)
 * [Analysis of the Xen code review process](xen-code-review/README.md) (_under development_)

+# Contributing your own use case

+If you want to share your **Grimoire Lab use case**, just follow the [Contributing Guidelines](CONTRIBUTING.md)

+# Issues

+If you find any issue with these use cases, feel free to [submit an issue](issues/new)

 ```
 ___________________________